petervanrijt/lyumjevsummary/index.md

 ## 5.8 BOLUS_PARTLY_UAM <a href="#top"><img src="img/icons8-slide-up-25.png" alt="Navigate to top of this page" title="Arrow up" /></a>
 Online, users are reporting that a body probably will adjust in bolussing Lyumjev.
 Reports suggest it will take somewhere between 1 – 2 months.

 When bolussing is painful, you could learn to what extend you can handle a bolus amount.
 This tip is copied from <a href="https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/" target="_blank">https://www.diabettech.com/faster-insulin/lyumjev-part-4-persistence-is-king/</a>: "_I've also changed the way that I use the insulin, manually bolussing only small amounts and relying on SMB for everything else.
-That’s a little different to what I was doing in my first week of use where I was taking larger doses._".
+That's a little different to what I was doing in my first week of use where I was taking larger doses._".

 <a name="5-9BOLUS_FULL_UAM"></a>